sean-7777/Java-The-Ultimate-Tutorial-To-Get-You-Started/docs/index.md

 In contrast, an atomic variable will write directly to memory and the thread will be able to have an accurate definition of the method at all times as whenever it is used, it will use the value stored in memory rather than in thread cache.

-Now, theory is fine and all but how can we make use of an Atomic Varibale in a practical sense?
+Now, theory is fine and all but how can we make use of an Atomic Variable in a practical sense?
 Simple.

 ```java